 This trip is a privilege.
-In order to attend, a student must participate in the fund raising activities and maintain a good academic, attendance, and behavior record at school.
+In order to attend, a student maintain a good academic, attendance, and behavior record at school.
 Parents will be notified in advance if their child is in danger of being excluded.
 Please refer to the Code of Conduct for behavioral expectations.